 ghci>

-Hmmm, well, it kind of does what words
+Hmmm, well, it kind of does what words does but we’re left with elements

 of only spaces.
 Hmm, whatever shall we do?
 I know, let’s filter that